doppelganger9/blog/src/posts/2019-03-16-contentful-or-not.md

 date: 2019-03-16T12:00:03
 published: true
 description: A post about how I mostly integrated Contentful in my publishing workflow, but failed, and did not do it.
-tags: [ "contentful", "fail" ]
+tags: contentful, fail
 lang: en
-keywords: [ "contentful", "cms", "content", "mpj", "fun fun function" ]
+keywords: contentful, cms, content, mpj, fun fun function
 slug: 2019/03/16
 ---